Arkonsoft/PS-Module-CQRS/README.md

 - **Maintainability**: Clear structure and naming conventions
 - **Scalability**: Easy to add new commands and queries
 - **PrestaShop Integration**: Designed specifically for PrestaShop modules
-- **Dependency Injection**: Works seamlessly with [Arkonsoft PS Module DI](https://packagist.org/packages/arkonsoft/ps-module-di) for better dependency management
+- **Dependency Injection**: Built on top of [Arkonsoft PS Module DI](https://packagist.org/packages/arkonsoft/ps-module-di) for automatic dependency resolution and injection

 ## License